 Today, we consume media and txting passes for talking.
 Today is a time of slogans, not adages.
 But if slogans, in some ways and in part, evolve from adages, can slogans, similarly, be twisted back toward something that functions like an adage or saying?
 Authentic adages (in the sense of from a community, living within a community, and spoken by a community as it talks to itself) cannot be written.
 A written adage, even if the writing implies a spoken inflection, is necessarily nostalgic or ironic or both, and the ironic dynamic is both a matter of content and form.

 Are these adages or slogans?
 I’m not sure.
 And are they more genuine (even if they’re completely faked and fictional) in the alphabetic lettering of writing (bumper stickers, refrigerator magnets, whatever) or voiced?
 I’m not sure about that either, but my inclination to think of them as “sayuns” (written down) rather than “writuns” (that can be said) may be a partial answer.
-In any case, here’s a link, to the complete “The Sayings & Wisdom of Dr. Twang” from which the slide show was drawn (some sections didn’t adapt to that format or occasion).
+In any case, here’s a link, to the complete “The Sayings & Wisdom of Dr. Twang” from which the slide show linked above was drawn (some sections didn’t adapt to that format or occasion).

 I could (should?) add that the series of faux Burma Shave jingles gathered by T. Texas Twiddle and now posted elsewhere on this site (click here if you want to check ’em out), are in no way serious (and in some instances not entirely polite):